 Another concern raised by Cook?
 Parabens.
 Although this endocrine-disrupting ingredient class has been disappearing from even non-clean product formulations, it’s still present in many retinol serums.

 Equally troubling is the fact that you may not even see BHT or parabens on the ingredient list of your retinol serum.
 Because the preservatives are used in such small amounts, the raw ingredient suppliers themselves may not even know they’re present.
 (Thus underscoring the need for third-party safety screening, which organizations like MADE SAFE® provide.)

-Clean retinol does exist—it just isn’t retinol.
-Take bakuchiol, a naturally occurring antioxidant found in the leaves and seeds of the Psoralea corylifolia (babchi herb), a plant found in East Asia.
+Bakuchiol is a naturally-occurring antioxidant found in the leaves and seeds of the Psoralea corylifolia (babchi herb), a plant found in East Asia.
 Although structurally dissimilar to retinoids, it’s been found to deliver similar collagen synthesizing benefits, minus the irritation.
-But—and yes, there is one— bakuchiol can contain residual solvents left behind from the extraction process, including controversial petrochemicals with their own safety issues.
-And like with the preservatives dilemma, these solvents aren’t always listed.